Allan Donald: Early life

-Donald played cricket, soccer and rugby as a child and completed his primary education at the Technical High School.
+Donald played cricket, football and rugby as a child and completed his primary education at the Technical High School.

 He once took 9/16 against his uncle's school Grey College in Bloemfontein and made it to the Orange Free State team in 1984.
 However, he injured his groin and could not take part further before reaching the standards required to play at first-class level.
-He subsequently missed out the opportunity to play on the Nuffield Week and also missed out on an opportunity of potentially being picked for South African schools cricket side.
+He subsequently missed out the opportunity to play on the Nuffield Week and also missed out on an opportunity of potentially being picked for South African schools cricket team.
 But, he still managed to be picked as a twelfth man for South Africa Schools XI in 1984 and 1985.
 He had to wait one more year following the injury to make his first-class debut in 1985.